Visual Representation Alignment for Multimodal Large Language Models: Methodology

 \subsection{Is preserving visual information beneficial?}

-\paragraph{Residual connection with \textit{post}-projection features.} Having observed the mid-layer local increase in representation alignment, we ask whether \emph{explicitly preserving} such visual information is beneficial.
+Having observed the mid-layer local increase in representation alignment, we ask whether \emph{explicitly preserving} such visual information is beneficial.
 Let $\mathbf{e}^{\mathrm{img}}_{\ell} \in \mathbb{R}^{N \times D}$ denote the visual representations at the $\ell$-th layer of MLLMs.
-As a direct approach (Fig.~\ref{fig:motivation}(b)), we re-inject the projected visual representation $P_\phi(\mathbf{z})$ into an intermediate layer of the language model via a residual path:
+As a direct approach (Figure~\ref{fig:motivation}-(b)), we re-inject the projected visual representation $P_\phi(\mathbf{z})$ into an intermediate layer of the language model via a residual path:

 To isolate the effect of visual information retention without introducing new supervision, the model is trained solely with the original text loss $\mathcal{L}_{\mathrm{LM}}$.
-Unless otherwise stated, we set $\ell=16$ in a 32-layer model LLaVA~\citep{liu2024improved}, following our analysis that fine-grained visual understanding emerges most prominently in middle layers supported from later layer-wise ablations (see Section~\ref{subsec:component_analysis}).
+Unless otherwise stated, we set $\ell=16$ in a 32-layer model LLaVA~\citep{liu2024improved}, following our analysis that fine-grained visual understanding emerges most prominently in middle layers, supported by later layer-wise ablations (see Section~\ref{subsec:component_analysis}).

-As shown in Fig.~\ref{fig:motivation}(e), the residual connection preserves alignment with the encoder’s visual features, as indicated by higher CKNNA similarity.
-Evaluated across standard multimodal benchmarks (Fig.~\ref{fig:motivation}(f)), this approach shows general improvements over the baseline, supporting the hypothesis that retaining encoder-aligned visual information benefits downstream tasks.
+As shown in Figure~\ref{fig:motivation}-(d), adding the residual connection better preserves the alignment with the encoder’s visual features, as indicated by higher CKNNA similarity.
+Evaluated across standard benchmarks (Figure~\ref{fig:motivation}-(e)), this approach shows general improvements over the baseline, supporting the hypothesis that retaining encoder-aligned visual information benefits downstream tasks.

-Although residual connection provides general gains, concerns remain that the vision-language projector, $P_\phi(\cdot)$, may not fully preserve the original visual information~\citep{verma2024crossprojector}.
+Although residual connection provides general gains, concerns remain that the vision-language projector, $P_\phi(\cdot)$, may not fully preserve the original visual information~\citep{verma2024crossprojector, cha2024honeybee}.
 This raises the question of whether using the encoder’s visual representations directly could better preserve visual information.
-To validate this hypothesis, we explore directions for connecting the raw encoder features directly to the language model in the following part. \paragraph{Residual connection with \textit{pre}-projection features.} We first explore connecting the input visual features to the language model via a residual branch using a lightweight adapter $A_{\phi'}(\cdot)$ for dimensional compatibility.
-As illustrated in Fig.~\ref{fig:motivation}(c), we first conduct one such experiment by leveraging the vision encoder features $\mathbf{z}$ before the projector $P_\phi(\cdot)$ and re-injecting them into $\mathbf{e}^{\mathrm{img}}_{\ell}$ such that
+To validate this hypothesis, we explore directions for connecting the raw encoder features directly to the language model in the following part.